All year round

 The Yoga tour can also be combined with sightseeing some of the relaxing activities for stress relief - like jungle safari, bird watching.
 Please email us for more details.

 The word Yoga comes from a Sanskrit word ‘Yuj’, meaning to unite or to join.
-Many people have an opinion that yoga is a series of physical exercises but in reality -Yoga helps to connect one to his/her inner spirit.
+Many people have the opinion that yoga is a series of physical exercises, but in reality, yoga helps to connect one with his inner spirit.
 Yoga creates a balance between the body and the mind and to attain self-enlightenment.
 It helps to maintain a balance between the body and the mind to achieve inner peace.
-Yoga brings stability to your body and the wandering mind by the use of movements, breathing exercises, relaxation technique and meditation resulting in a healthy life and a mentally sound approach to life.
+Yoga brings stability to your body and wandering mind through the use of movements, breathing exercises, relaxation technique and meditation resulting in a healthy life and a mentally sound approach to life.
 Yoga is practiced by using physical postures and poses, Known as ‘Asana’ in Sanskrit.

 Our modern-day lifestyle is too hectic and puts a lot of stress on us which in turn causes a lot of lifestyle problems like obesity, hypertension, high cholesterol, diabetes, etc. Yoga is the answer to all these problems.
 It offers harmless solutions to these problems in the form of relaxation.
 Yoga provides complete exercise to the body as it involves the various aspect of art, science, and philosophy as well.
 It is one of the most effective and integrated systems for gaining control and experiencing supreme joy in life.
 It helps to obtain physical and psychological health.
 It is a system of physical, mental and spiritual techniques and is a practical, lively approach to life.
 It is the master key to open the realms of everlasting bliss and deep-residing peace.